pivotal-cf/docs-pks/upgrade-pipeline.hbs.md

 ---

-This topic describes how to configure a Concourse pipeline to automatically upgrade a {{  vars.product_full }} ({{ vars.product_short }}) installation.
+This topic describes how to configure a Concourse pipeline to automatically upgrade a {{  vars.product_full }} installation.

 ## <a id="Overview"></a> Overview

-You can configure Concourse pipeline to automatically upgrade your  TKGI installation when a new TKGI release becomes available on Broadcom Support.
+You can configure Concourse pipeline to automatically upgrade your  {{ vars.product_short }} installation when a new {{ vars.product_short }} release becomes available on Broadcom Support.

 By default, the pipeline upgrades when a new major patch version is available.